 I’m Eric Tivers.
 I’m a licensed clinical social worker, coach, podcaster, speaker, consultant, and entrepreneur.
 I specialize in ADHD and have worked extensively with individuals on the Autism Spectrum.

-I’m also the host of the ADHD reWired podcast, a weekly audio program where I talk about my own experiences living with ADHD and invite guests and experts to share their stories, science and strategies.
-Since recording episode #1 in April 2014, as of August 18, 2020, I’ve released over 200 episodes of the podcast.
-During that time ADHD rewired has been downloaded over 1 million times with over 200 episodes heard across 126 countries.
+I’m also the host of the ADHD reWired podcast, a weekly podcast where I talk about my own experiences living with ADHD and invite guests and experts to share their stories, science and strategies.
+Since recording episode #1 in April 2014, as of August 18, 2020, I’ve released 335 episodes of the podcast.
+During that time ADHD reWired has been downloaded over 2.8 million times in 119 different countries.

 I have big dreams for children and adults living with ADHD and Autism Spectrum Disorders:

 - I wish for them to understand how their brain works and increase their self-awareness.